ISA or savings account

 A savings account is simply an account you pay money into and earn interest from.
 There are different types of savings accounts to consider, including the following:

-- Notice accounts.
+- Notice savings accounts.
 This type of savings account gives you the option of making withdrawals after a set notice period.
 They typically offer variable interest rates and provide the flexibility of an easy access account with the competitive interest rates of a fixed rate bond.

 - Fixed rate bonds provide guaranteed returns over a set term on a lump sum deposit, usually between six months and five years.
 Interest rates on fixed term savings are often better than notice or easy access savings accounts and are typically more competitive the longer your term is.